Skip to main content

 1. OLM Definition and Scope

 An OLM is a product, service, or solution that is not available under the Contractor's FSS contract, but is needed for performance of the order.
-An OLM can be obtained from another Contractor's FSS contract, a mandatory or non-mandatory Government source, or a commercial source in the open market.
+An OLM can be obtained from another FSS contract, a mandatory or non-mandatory Government source, or a commercial source.

-Order activities are reminded they must follow the order of priority of sources before considering obtaining an OLM from a commercial source in the open market (see RFO 8.105)
+Order activities must follow the order of priority of sources before obtaining an OLM from a commercial source (see FAR 8.105 (GSA Class Deviation RFO-2025-FSS-GSAR 538)).

 OLMs are varied and depend entirely on the scope of the specific order.
 They essentially function as "other direct costs" (ODCs) under the special OLM Special Item Number (SIN).
 Examples include, but not limited to: